-When the twin-engined Blenheim bomber first appeared its modern appearance and speed installed the belief that the Royal Air Force possessed the best bomber in the world.
-But when World War 2 broke
+When the twin-engined Blenheim bomber first appeared its modern appearance and speed installed the belief in the Royal Air Force that they possessed the best bomber in the world.
+But when the Second World War broke

 out in September 1939 the type suffered heavy losses during unescorted daylight raids during the early part of the conflict.
 Despite this the Bristol Blenheim served the RAF for seven years at home